tflx/slider-controller/README.md

 }
 ```

 2. `--slider-controller-item-size`: This variable controls the size of the slides.
 You can set it to any valid CSS length value.
+The default is auto meaning that the items retain their natural size.
 For example, to set the size to 200px, you would do:

 ```css
 slider-controller {